 As with adding any chemicals to a pool, always add the chemicals to water, NOT WATER TO CHEMICALS.

-How long should you wait when adding other chemicals?
+How long should you wait to swim when adding other chemicals?

 Although some of the other chemicals you may add to your pool are relatively harmless, at least when compared with chlorine, it is generally not a good idea to swim immediately after adding them.

 It is a good idea to wait at least 15-30 minutes for the chemicals to mix with the pool water so there are no “strong” areas for chemicals such as algaecide, muriatic acid, pH plus or minus or clarifier.

 When adding calcium Chloride it is normally recommended to wait longer than 30 minutes, perhaps 2 to 4 hours.
 Follow the guidelines on the pack to be safe.

 My top 3 pool cleaning tools

 These are the pool cleaning tools I have found the most useful since I have had my pool.

 This is a really useful tool for getting into the areas that a standard vacuum head simply cannot reach.
 Aquatix Pro Pool Step & Corner Vacuum Brush

 If, like me, you get plenty of leaves at the bottom of your pool then a good leaf rake/net is a must.
 The Stargoods Pool Skimmer Net gets under the leaves easily.